aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 ### 3. Create new Lambda and Subscribe to SNS Topic

 The next task is hooking up a Lambda function to an SNS topic.
-The beauty with serverless is that you can hook up a Lambda function to a topic without having to worry about explicitly creating it.
-Serverless handles that for you.
+The beauty with serverless is that you can specify to subscribe a Lambda function to a topic without having to worry about explicitly creating it.
+Serverless handles that process for you.
 If you want to learn more, you can look <a target="_blank" href="https://serverless.com/framework/docs/providers/aws/events/sns/">here</a>.

 Lets start by adding in a snippet below the existing <b>RidesHandler</b> lambda function.
 The handler function is in tallyUnicorn.js.
 With that information you should be able to resolve the value of <b>HANDLER_FUNCTION</b>.
 The topic name can be one of your choosing.